Ambrosys/os-matcher/docs/content/Details/Filters/CsvTrackWriter.rst

 .. admonition:: Disclaimer: Not part of the open source repo

-   The CsvTrackWriter was designed for a specific use case with specific file layout and is therefore not usable in different environments and not part included in the open source material.
+   The *CsvTrackWriter* was designed for a specific use case with a specific file layout and may therefore not usable for the general public, so it is not part of the open source material.
-   If you are in dire need of a filter exporting to csv `contact us <mailto:info@ambrosys.de?subject="[OS-Matcher] Interest in the CsvTrackWriter filter">`_ and we will be glad to give you access or design a solution for your needs.
+   Feel free to `contact us <mailto:info@ambrosys.de?subject=[OS-Matcher]\ Interest\ in\ the\ CsvTrackWriter\ filter>`_ if you need support for a CSV writer for tracks.

 This filter writes the internal representation of the :term:`track` to a stream in `CSV <https://www.ietf.org/rfc/rfc4180.txt>`_ format.